dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 It's worth noting that all comparators support one-shot mode, but periodic mode is optional.
 Testing if a comparator supports periodic mode can be done by checking if bit 4 is set in the capabilities register for that comparator.

 Speaking of which: each comparator has it's own set of registers to control it.
 These registers are accessed as an offset from the HPET base.
-There are two registers we're interested in: the comparator config and capability registger (accessed at offset `0x100 + N * 0x20`), and the comparator value register (at offset `0x108 + N * 0x20`).
-In those equations `N` is the comparator number you want.
+There are two registers we're interested in: the comparator config and capability register (accessed at offset `0x100 + N * 0x20`), and the comparator value register (at offset `0x108 + N * 0x20`).
+In those equations `N` is the comparator number we want.
 As an example to access the config and capability register for comparator 2, we would determine it's location as: `0x100 + 2 * 0x20 = 0x140`.
 Meaning we would access the register at offset `0x140` from the HPET mmio base address.

 The config and capabilities register for a comparator also contains some other useful fields to be aware of:

 - *Bits 63:32*: This is a bitfield indicating which interrupts this comparator can trigger.
 If a bit is set, the comparator can trigger that interrupt.
 This maps directly to GSIs, which are the inputs to the IO APIC.
 If there is only a single IO APIC in the system, then these interrupt numbers map directly to the IO APIC input pins.
 For example if bits 2/3/4 are set, then we could trigger the IO APIC pins 2/3/4 from this comparator.
-- *Bits 13:9*: Write the integer value of the interrupt you want this comparator to trigger here.
-It's recommended to read this register back after writing to verify the comparator accepted the interrupt number you wrote.
+- *Bits 13:9*: Write the integer value of the interrupt that should be triggered by  this comparator.
+It's recommended to read this register back after writing to verify the comparator accepted the interrupt number that has been set.
 - *Bits 4:3*: Bit 4 is set if the comparator supports periodic mode.
 Bit 3 is used to select periodic mode if it's supported.
 If either bit is cleared, the comparator operates as a one-shot.
 - *Bit 2*: Enables the comparator to generate interrupts.
 Even if this is cleared the comparator will still operate, and set the interrupt pending bit, but no interrupt will be sent to the IO APIC.
 This bit acts in reverse to how a mask bit would: if this bit is set, interrupts are generated.

 ### Example

 Let's look at two examples of using the HPET timer: polling the main counter and setting up a one-shot timer.
-If you want a periodic timer you'll have to do a bit more work, and check that a comparator supports periodic mode.
+In case a periodic timer is needed, more work is needed, and check that a comparator supports periodic mode.

-We're going to assume you have the HPET registers mapped into virtual memory, and that address is stored in a variable `void* hpet_regs`.
+We're going to assume that the HPET registers are mapped into virtual memory, and that address is stored in a variable `void* hpet_regs`.

 Polling the main counter is very straightforward: